 About Secret Hitler IO

 Want to contribute to this open source product?
 Check out the github page and issues - any accepted pull request will get you a cool special colored name!

-Application originally designed and developed from the board game by Chris Ozols.
-Due to a fairly complicated UI and text-driven gameplay this application is not mobile-optimized, but should work OK on mobile devices in theory.
+Application designed and developed from the board game by Chris Ozols, with continuing admin and development support by Vignesh Joglekar.
 Source code available at github.
 Bugs/issues?
-Contact me via email, discord channel, or open a github issue.
+Use our discord, or open a github issue.

 Your encrypted password is securely stored and is not accessible by anyone.
 Your user name or any chats you've made is not publicly accessible and not indexed by search engines.
 Moderators have access to see your IP address on a private moderation panel - this is used solely to guard against cheating and is never publically available.